jailctf/dependency-map/README.md

 ## todo

+- ctrl-f for stuff
+- show import line text data on the notes
+- better graph
 - exclude multiline strings
 - api? idk what this would entail
 - easy script to run to get module dependencies for non-builtin module
+- deep mode